 - Materials provide teachers with an interactivity for each standard taught.
 Interactivities include a variety of assessment formats modeled after the STAAR.
 For example, interactivities include drag and drop, text entry, hot spot, and multi-select.
 Materials state, "The interactivity can be used as a review activity before an assessment, as a formal assessment, or as a small group activity."
-In the fourth grade Interactivity, Weather Vs. Climate, there are formal and informal ways to assess student learning in various formats.
-Students sort examples of weather or climate based on long-term and short-term conditions and are provided with immediate feedback.
-The teacher may use this to make informed decisions on instruction. - EduSmart 3-5 materials provide teachers with a quiz to be administered for each standard taught through the course of the school year.
-Materials state that, "These quizzes are formatted like the STAAR and feature a range of questions on the depth of knowledge.
+In the fifth grade Interactivity, Inherited or Learned, there are formal and informal ways to assess student learning in various formats.
+Students sort examples of inherited or learned characteristics and receive immediate feedback.
+The teacher may use this to make informed decisions on instruction. - Materials provide a quiz to be administered for each standard taught through the course of the school year.
+Materials state, "These quizzes are formatted like the STAAR and feature a range of questions on the depth of knowledge.
 These quizzes can be used as a formal assessment, small group activity, or whole group activity."
 The provided quizzes are the primary option for measuring student learning and identifying learning gains.
 Additionally, the quizzes and assessments within EduSmart can be used as a form of diagnostic assessment."
 Teachers are able to assign a quiz or assessment more than one time by giving the assessment a unique name each time.
 By assigning a quiz or assessment multiple times, teachers are able to collect and compare data between the administrations.
-For example, teachers can assign the EduSmart quiz for TEKS 4.6(B) at the beginning of the unit and title it is as Pre-Assessment.
-At the completion of the unit, teachers can assign the EduSmart Quiz for TEKS 4.6(B) and title it Post-Assessment.
+For example, teachers can assign the EduSmart

+Quiz for TEKS 5.6(A) at the beginning of the unit and title it as Pre-Assessment.
+At the completion of the unit, teachers can assign the EduSmart Quiz for TEKS 5.6(A) and title it Post-Assessment.
 Teachers will be able to view and compare data collected from both assessments.

-- The student review module allows students to assess the TEKS learned during that unit of study.
+- The student review module provides the student the opportunity to assess the TEKS learned during that unit of study.
 This is an interactive video module that students can do independently as assigned by the teacher. - The EduSmart Quiz gives educators the option of a paper assessment or digital formative assessment that reviews the content learned during the instructional module.
-This provides students and teachers a chance to assess what was learned. - Anchoring Phenomenon Activities allow students to discuss the phenomenon in small groups or pairs.
-Teachers can also use Instruction Module Companions, Student Reviews, Interactivities, Simulations, WordExplorers, Hands-on Activities, Journal Prompts, and Readers to assess student learning in various formats. - Materials include summative assessments with formal and informal opportunities to assess student learning in various formats.
+This provides students and teachers a chance to assess what was learned. - Materials include formative assessments that include formal and informal opportunities to assess student learning in a variety of formats.
+For example, Anchoring Phenomenon Activities provide students with opportunities to discuss the phenomenon in small groups or pairs.
+There are also Instruction Module Companions, Student Reviews, Interactivities, Simulations, WordExplorers, Hands-on Activities, Journal Prompts, and Readers teachers can use to assess student learning in a variety of formats. - Materials include summative assessments that include formal and informal opportunities to assess student learning in a variety of formats.
 There is an EduSmart Quiz at the end of each unit.
-Teachers can also use engineering design challenges to assess student learning summatively.
+There are also Engineering Design Challenges teachers can use to summatively assess student learning.